dividedmind/statistics-done-wrong/power.rst

    operations (right turns) have increased after the adoption of [right turn on red]...

+Based on this data, more cities and states began to allow right turns at red lights.
 The problem, of course, is that these studies were underpowered.
 More pedestrians were being run over and more cars were involved in collisions, but nobody collected enough data to show this conclusively until several years later, when studies arrived clearly showing the results: significant increases